SandraMingo/SandraMingo/Readme.md

     I developed skills in Python and its libraries for data analysis.
 I focused on academic projects related to biology and health.
 You can review my learning in this Github, they are small tests and exercises that I have been doing.

 ## 📝Skills
-  - **Languages and Frameworks:** Python, Bash, R
+  - **Languages and Frameworks:** Python, Bash, R, SQL
   - **Data Science:** Data analysis, visualization, data manipulation.
 ## 📧Contact
-  - E-mail: sandra.mingo.ramirez1@gmail.com
+  - E-mail: mingoramirezsandra@gmail.com
   - LinkedIn: [Sandra Mingo Ramírez](www.linkedin.com/in/sandra-mingo/)
 ### At this time...
   - 🔭Studying: Bioinformatics and Computational Biology